 Is a Tummy Tuck Worth It?

 A tummy tuck can help to flatten and tone the abdomen, which many patients find aesthetically pleasing.
-In addition, this cosmetic procedure can involve repairing muscle separation and, as such, can address related health issues like back pain and urinary incontinence.
+In addition, this cosmetic procedure can involve repairing muscle separation and, as such, can address related health issues like back pain and poor posture.
 For these reasons, many patients consider a tummy tuck a worthwhile cosmetic procedure.

 Schedule a Consultation with CREO Clinic